Leadership

 City Of Douglasville

-Karen Knight is the Communications Coordinator for the City of Douglasville and has over 25 years of technology experience.
-She has obtained her Local Government Chief Information Officer (LGCIO) certificate & will complete the nationally recognized Certified Government Chief Information Officer™ (CGCIO™) in 2019, both from the Carl Vinson Institute of Government at the University of Georgia.
+Karen Knight is the Communications Coordinator for the City of Douglasville Police Department and has over 31 years of technology experience.
+She has obtained her Local Government Chief Information Officer (LGCIO) certificate and obtained the nationally recognized Certified Government Chief Information Officer™ (CGCIO™) certification, both from the Carl Vinson Institute of Government at the University of Georgia.

-Mrs. Knight has been a member the GA GMIS Board of Directors since 2007 as the Director of Corporation Sponsorship.
-She serves as a member of the GMIS International Conference Planning Committee.
-Karen is the recipient of the GMIS International Hershel Strickland Award twice (2013 and 2017) and the GA GMIS Spirit of Georgia GMIS award in 2017.
+Mrs. Knight has been a member of the Georgia GMIS Board of Directors since 2007 as the Director of Corporate Sponsorship.
+She serves as a member of the GMIS International Conference Planning Committee and was the Vendor Relations Director for GMIS International for 2022 – 2024.
+Karen is the recipient of the GMIS International Hershel Strickland Award twice (2013 and 2017) and the Georgia GMIS Spirit of Georgia GMIS Award in 2017.

-Karen is also Secretary of GA MTUG (Motorola Trunked Users Group).
+Karen is also Secretary of GA MTUG (Motorola Trunked Users Group) for public safety radio systems across Georgia.

-Outside of work, Karen is a big Star Wars fan, enjoys NASCAR, F1 and local dirt track racing, and showing their classic 1957 Ford with her husband, Ricky.
+Outside of work, Karen is a big Star Wars fan, enjoys NASCAR, F1 and local dirt track racing, Atlanta Braves and UGA Football (GO DAWGS)!
+She also enjoys showing their classic 1957 Ford and 1989 Ford Mustang vehicles with her husband and son.